localghosts/store-it/README.md

 A software implementation document (SID) is a document that describes how a software product is built to meet a set of technical requirements.
 This document talks about implementation details like integration, CI/CD, hosting, VCS; it provides a surface-level overview of codebases and completeness of the application.

 Link to SID: [store.it SID v0.2 | localghosts](github-assets/store.it_SID_v0.2_-_localghosts.pdf)

+## Testing Document

+Test documentation includes all files that contain information on the testing team's strategy, progress, metrics, and achieved results.
+The combination of all available data serves to measure the testing effort, control test coverage, and track future project requirements.

+Link to Test Doc: [store.it TD v0.2 ](github-assets/store.it_TD_v0.2_-_localghosts.pdf)